MiraCosta College Computer Applications Program

 Having taught his first computer applications class at Southwestern College in 1986, Abdy enjoys showing students how they can apply what they have learned in the classroom to industry based case problems.
 His positions as Director of Graphic Communications and then later as Director of Administration and Information Systems at National University were instrumental in providing the context for his early lesson plans.

-In 1991 Abdy joined the MiraCosta College Academic Information Services Department as the Computer Lab Manager and over the years has taught various computer applications courses in the Computer and Information Science Department, including Introduction to Microsoft Word (CIS 150), Introduction to Microsoft Excel (CIS 152), Advanced Microsoft Excel (CIS 154), Introduction to Microsoft Access (CIS 164), and Introduction to Microsoft PowerPoint (CIS 184).
+In 1991 Abdy joined the MiraCosta College Academic Information Services Department as the Computer Lab Manager and over the years has taught various computer applications courses in the Computer Studies Department, including Introduction to Microsoft Word (CIS 150), Introduction to Microsoft Excel (CIS 152), Advanced Microsoft Excel (CIS 154), Introduction to Microsoft Access (CIS 164), and Introduction to Microsoft PowerPoint (CIS 184).

 Since 1994 Abdy has served as MiraCosta's Instructional Technology Coordinator.
 In this position he is responsible for managing several thousand computers and a team of technical staff that keep the dozens of computer labs and computer classrooms at all three District sites running smoothly.
 In addition, he actively participates in governance and committee work, most recently serving as Classified Senate President.